 Nope!
 You can invite anyone you'd like to your FeaturePeek team, and they'll have access to your running environments.
 Our GitHub App can even comment on pull requests on their behalf, so they'll stay in the conversation.

 Do I need to containerize with Docker on my own?

 Not at all.
 If you're building static assets, just use our build-time dependency in CI and we'll do all the dirty DevOps work for you.

 My project is a monorepo.
 How do I integrate with FeaturePeek?

 You can integrate your front-end within your monorepo the same as you'd integrate any front-end.
 In your peek.yml file, point to your static front-end build path relative to your repo root; or, if you use Docker, point to your front-end Dockerfile relative to your repo root.

 Which Continuous Integration services and container registries are supported?

-As of writing, we support Azure Pipelines, Buildkite, CircleCI, Codeship, Docker Cloud, Drone, Jenkins, Semaphore, and Travis; for container registries, we support Amazon ECR, DockerHub, and Google Container Registry.
+As of writing, we support AWS CodeBuild, Azure Pipelines, Buildkite, CircleCI, Cirrus CI, CodeShip, Docker Cloud, Drone, GitHub Actions, Heroku CI, Jenkins, Netlify, Semaphore, TeamCity, Travis, and Wercker; for container registries, we support Amazon ECR, DockerHub, and Google Container Registry.